DominonZ/D-EngineSound/README.md

 ### Common Issues

+**Sound menu not showing or only showing categories?**
+- Ensure all 100+ sounds are loaded: Check that `config.lua` contains all engine sounds
+- Verify `showCategories = true` in config for category-based menu
+- Restart the resource: `restart D-EngineSound`

+**Category menu shows but sounds are missing?**
+- Check category assignments in `config.lua` - each sound should have a `category` field
+- Verify utility functions are properly loaded in config
+- Ensure server.lua is sending category information to client

-**Sound not working?**
+**Sound not working in-game?**
 - Ensure the vehicle supports custom engine sounds
-- Check that all required dependencies are installed
+- Check that all required dependencies are installed and running
-- Verify the sound files are properly loaded
+- Verify the sound files are properly loaded in fxmanifest.lua

-**Permission denied?**
+**Permission denied when using `/changesound`?**
 - Confirm the player has admin permissions or mechanic job
 - Check QBX Core is properly configured
-- Verify the permission system is working
+- Verify the permission system is working with `/checkperms`

-**Menu not showing?**
+**Menu navigation issues?**
-- Ensure ox_lib is installed and running
+- Ensure ox_lib is installed and running (latest version)
-- Check for any client-side console errors
+- Check for client-side console errors (F8 menu)
-- Verify the resource started correctly
+- Verify the resource started correctly without errors

 **Can't change vehicle sound?**
 - Ensure you own the vehicle (it must be in your `player_vehicles` table)
 - Confirm you have admin permissions or mechanic job
 - Check that the vehicle has a valid license plate

-**Sounds not persisting?**
+**Sounds not persisting after server restart?**
 - Verify oxmysql is installed and working
 - Check database connection and permissions
 - Ensure the `custom_sound` column was added to `player_vehicles` table
+- Use `/cleanupsounds` to clean up any orphaned entries

+**Fallback menu activating unexpectedly?**
+- Check that ox_lib is properly installed and loaded
+- Verify no errors in ox_lib startup
+- Ensure ox_lib version compatibility with your server

 ### Console Commands for Debugging
 ```